Updated August 2026

 Why we picked it

 CeraVe PM is uniquely formulated for combination skin: niacinamide (regulates oil), ceramides (rebuild barrier in dry zones), and hyaluronic acid (deep hydration).
 The 'lotion' texture is lightweight but not stripping.
-In our testing, 7 of 9 testers tolerated it well with hydration improvement of +6% and T-zone time-to-shine of 4 hours.
+The niacinamide-and-ceramide pairing makes it one of the better-tolerated formulas for reactive combination skin.
 Less dramatic than our top pick, but at half the price.
 Best for routine maintenance, especially if you're new to combination-skin-specific moisturizers.
 Available at any drugstore.

 Pros